justlep/bitwig/README.md

     *   **Linux:** ~Documents/Bitwig Studio/Controller Scripts
 2. Open the preferences dialog in Bitwig and go to Controllers
 3. Either click "Detect available controllers" which should automatically add the BSP version with four inputs (S1, S2, DRUM and ALL).
-     Or add one of the controller manually:
+     Or add one of the controllers manually:
     *   **Arturia Beatstep Pro -> BSP** ... adds BSP with three inputs + OMNI (this is the autodetectable version)
     *   **Arturia Beatstep Pro (All channels) -> BSP** ... adds BSP with all 16 MIDI channels + OMNI
 4. In the end the dialog should look something like this (ignoring the other controllers):![](https://raw.githubusercontent.com/justlep/bitwig/master/ArturiaBeatstepPro/BeatstepPro-autodetect.png)